cc-tweaked/CC-Tweaked/doc/events/disk.md

 see: disk_eject For the event sent when a disk is removed.
 ---

-The @{disk} event is fired when a disk is inserted into an adjacent disk drive.
+The @{disk} event is fired when a disk is inserted into an adjacent or networked disk drive.

 ## Return Values
 1. @{string}: The side of the disk drive that had a disk inserted.